25prabhu10/notes/docs/Concepts/AWS/AWS_Elastic_Beanstalk.md

 - If your application performs tasks that are long to complete, offload these tasks to a dedicated worker environment
 - Decoupling your application into two tiers is common
-- Example: processing a video, generating a zip file, etc
+- Example: processing a video, generating a zip file, etc...
 - You can define periodic tasks in a file `cron.yaml`
 - Worker Environment:
   - creates an ASG